ghZHM/SelectiveSearchForWSOD/README.md

 # **Get Started**

-1、Download this project <https://github.com/WalterMa/SelectiveSearch-RCNN> And use its demo to make sure it works
+1、Download this [Project](https://github.com/WalterMa/SelectiveSearch-RCNN) And use its demo to make sure it works

-2、Replace the __start.m__ with the __start.m__ in this project, I make some modifications to do following things
+2、Replace the __start.m__ in the project you download with [start.m](https://github.com/ghZHM/SelectiveSearchForWSOD/blob/main/start.m) in this project, I make some modifications to do following things

 ```
 1、In pkl file, proposals list of an image needs a index to point out with picture it belongs to.